-The most common number you’ll come across, particularly on underlays for laminate floors sold in DIY shops, is the ‘Delta Lw’.
+The most common number you’ll come across, particularly on underlays for soundproofing laminate floors sold in DIY shops, is the ‘Delta Lw’.
 Most ~5mm thick products offer around about 20dB, but does that mean you or your client will get 20dB when it’s fitted under a laminate?
 In short, not likely.
 This measurement (made to an industry standard methodology that most of us would never have to read, BS EN ISO 140:8) is frequently stated on packaging, but in practice bears little resemblance to the typical scenario of laminate flooring replacing carpet over a traditional timber floor structure.
-Actually, it’s a comparison between a bare concrete floor and the concrete floor with the underlay in question laid over the top, but crucially without the final hard, noisy, clip-cloppy laminate flooring.
-When installed on a typical floor, these products actually act as a very useful levelling layer, ensuring that the laminate flooring is not wobbling over the inevitable undulations of a floor, but is never realistically going to perform anywhere like as well as it says on the packet because you’d never use them in isolation.
+Actually, it’s a comparison between a bare concrete floor and the concrete floor with the underlay in question laid over the top, but crucially without the final hard, noisy, clip-clop laminate flooring.
+When installed on a typical floor, these products actually act as a very useful levelling layer, ensuring that the laminate flooring is not wobbling over the inevitable undulations of a floor, but is never realistically going to perform anywhere like as well as it says on the packet because you’d never use them as an acoustic floor insulation product in isolation.

 So, how do we get something that works?
 The key is to understand what’s changing when laminate flooring replaces carpet - out goes the soft cushioning layer at the point of impact, and in comes a hard layer.
 When installed on a typical timber floor structure the ‘thud’ of footfall is accentuated and the new ‘clip clop’ noise of hard shoes hitting the floor is introduced.
 It’s obvious why this causes so much disruption!
 In practice we need a resilient layer that is going to create a ‘floating’ floor, not just a levelling layer and for that you need something a bit thicker that will typically have a Delta Lw of at least 35dB, the increased performance is directly linked to it being a bit thicker (~10mm).
 In addition, to combat the new clip-clop airborne noise, more mass is needed as a barrier layer, typically at least 12Kg per square metre or more, though if the subfloor is concrete and already very heavy, this isn’t required.
 A good example of two products that meet these criteria, are the two heavier versions of Acoustilay, Acoustilay 8 and Acoustilay 15.
 These products combine a long lasting resilient core with a mass loaded acoustic barrier to effectively control both the ‘thud’ and the ‘clip-clop’ noises associated with hard floor finishes.
 You can find the Acoustilay technical data, installation guidance and fitting video’s at www.soundreduction.co.uk or, alternatively, respond to this editorial for your free sample and brochure.